Coronavirus latest: US tally puts infections at over 1 million | DW | 28.04.2020

 17:46 German doctors are posing naked online to demand adequate personal protective equipment (PPE), such as masks and gowns, needed to protect them against the novel coronavirus.

-Using the hashtag #blankebedenken, which means "naked concerns" in English, the general practitioners have posted nude pictures of themselves across Instagram, Twitter and on their website, with props such as books and flowers covering their private parts.
+Using the hashtag #blankebedenken, which means "naked concerns" in English, the general practitioners have posted nude pictures of themselves across Instagram, Twitter and on the campaign website, with props such as books and flowers covering their private parts.

 Despite not working in hospitals, they want politicians to ensure general practitioners and clinics have enough protective gear.
 Outpatient and general practice care for COVID-19 patients is as important as hospital care, said the group.